Cameron Higgins

-Cameron James Kalana Higgins (born March 28, 1988) is a former American football quarterback.
+Cameron James Kalana Higgins (born March 28, 1988) is an American former football quarterback.
 He played college football at Weber State.
 Higgins has led WSU to an 18-5 Big Sky Conference record and 22-11 overall record since taking over the starting position during the fourth game of his freshman season in 2007.

-Higgins set school records for most career passing yards (12,274), most career touchdowns passes (98), most career total touchdowns (105), most career pass completions (935), and career passing efficiency rating (144.5).
+Higgins set school records for most career passing yards (12,274), most career touchdown passes (98), most career total touchdowns (105), most career pass completions (935), and career passing efficiency rating (144.5).
 His 98 career touchdown passes is also the most in Big Sky Conference history, and his 12,261 yards of total offense is the third most.
 Higgins currently holds several school passing records and two Big Sky records heading into his senior season.

 In 2011, he earned the Weber State Male Athlete Career Achievement Award for his success with the 'Cats.

-High school
+Early life

 Cameron Higgins was born on March 28, 1988.
 He played high school football at Saint Louis High School in Honolulu, Hawaii.
 He earned Honorable Mention All-State Honors in 2005.
 He helped his team defeat defending state champion Kamehameha High three times in a row.
 He Was named to the Hawai'i All-Star team which played the Samoa All-Stars.

-College
+College career

 2007

 In 2007 as a freshman, Higgin's efficiency rating of 143.20 was the second best mark in the Big Sky Conference, behind league MVP Matt Nichols (156.5) of Eastern Washington.
 Higgins took over at quarterback for unsuccessful Alabama transfer Jimmy Barnes during the fourth game of the year.
 In WSU's 73-68 shootout win at Portland State University (a then-national record for combined points scored in a game), he passed for 334 yards and threw four touchdowns.
 In that same game, he also rushed for 106 yards and three touchdowns.
 His 440 total offensive yard effort was the 10th best single game effort in WSU football history.
 Higgins was named the 2007 Big Sky Conference Newcomer of the Year and was an Honorable Mention All-Big Sky selection.